 These additional characters belong to an alternative orthography called Naučny medžuslovjansky („Scientific Interslavic”), and serve the following purposes:

-This set of characters has been devised in such way that the diacritic can always be omitted by the writer (except in the case of ć and đ, which are normally written č and dž) and/or neglected by the reader.
-Its usage is very flexible, and it is by no means necessary to use the entire set: users are free to pick from it whatever they like.
+This set of characters has been devised in such way that standard orthography is obtained by simply leaving out the diacritics (except in the case of ć and đ, which are normally written č and dž).
+Thus, even when written, these diacritical marks can always be ignored by the reader.
+Their usage is very flexible, and it is by no means necessary to use the entire set: users are free to pick from it whatever they like.
 There are only two restrictions:

 Although the aforementioned characters are primarily aimed at maximising intelligibility (which makes them especially suitable for unilateral communication like websites), one should realise that some of them are definitely more helpful than others.
 Most frequent are ę and ų.
 For Poles, they can serve as reminders that the corresponding phoneme in Polish is a nasal vowel, East Slavs will find out quickly that ę always matches their own ja, and in addition, both vowels can help in distinguishing certain grammatical forms.
 On the other hand, ś and especially ź occur only in a small number of words, and using them is unlikely to be of any significance to the comprehensibility of a text.